Graduate Degrees in Space Engineering

 A grade of C or higher must be achieved in all the required classes unless they are only offered pass/fail, in which case a pass must be achieved in each class.
 For both the Aeronautics and Space Engineering master’s degrees, the remaining 27 units are elective and are to be chosen from courses at Caltech that support the broader goals of the respective programs, subject to the approval of the student’s adviser.
 Students must have a proposed program of courses approved by their adviser prior to registration for the first term of work toward the degree.

 Students who successfully complete the requirements for the master’s degree and who wish to pursue the more advanced degree of Doctor of Philosophy (Ph.D.) must file a petition to continue work toward the desired degree.
 All students working for the Ph.D. degree are expected to register for and attend the advanced seminar (Ae 208 abc) for a period of at least two years.

 Degree of Doctor of Philosophy

 Students with a baccalaureate degree equivalent to that given by the Institute are eligible to seek admission to work toward the degree of doctor of philosophy (Ph.D.) in Aeronautics or Space Engineering.
 Students are asked to submit course transcripts and letters of recommendation as well as evidence of English language proficiency as detailed in the graduate application.
-The GRE exam is not required and submitted scores will not be considered for the 2020 admissions process in aerospace.
+Submission of GRE exam scores is optional for the 2022-23 admissions process in aerospace.

 The course requirements for the first year of the Ph.D. degree are identical to those of the master’s degree.
 Students admitted to graduate study for the Ph.D. degree must complete in their first year a course of study that would qualify them for the master’s degree described above.
 The student may elect to receive the master’s degree at the end of their first year after completion of these courses.